 Italy : First stop in her voyage, she comes here to have pleasure of food and language.
 Claims Italian is the most beautiful language!
 Not sure if I can agree with her, but anyways she makes a sincere attempt of learning Italian and “attraversiamo” becomes her favourite word.
 Translating to “Lets Cross Over”, it has lot of contextual references further in book.
 Another noteworthy Italian phrase is “Dolce far niente” which literally means ‘the sweetness to do nothing’ and Italians are supposed to be experts in this.
 I would want to have doing nothing as a sweet feeling too 🙂

-Loved the idea of every city being associated with a word and spent quite sometime to associate people around me with a word, fun thing…huh!!
+Loved the idea of every city being associated with a word and spent quite some time to associate people around me with a word, fun thing…huh!!

 India: I found this part of ELizabeth’s trip least interesting, maybe because I myself know a lot about India!
 She indulges herself in meditation at an ‘ashram’ but it just is not convincing at all, whatever she does here.
-Only humorous thing I found was that another fellow at the ashram calls her groceries!
+The only humorous thing I found was that another fellow at the ashram calls her groceries!
 Something in this part of her journey didn’t click for me.
-BTW, Italy part was the one I liked most!
+BTW, Italy part was the one I liked the most!

 Indonesia: She ends up being here mainly because of a prophecy done by a ‘healer’ Ketut Liyer few years ago that she would come back and live there for 3-4 months!
 Amazing reason!
 Makes some friends here too, finds some ‘Love’ as well to spice up the otherwise not-so-interesting novel!